hyperspy/hyperspy/doc/user_guide/io.rst

 This EMD format was developed by FEI for the Velox software.
 Although it shares similar structure than the other EMD format from NCEM, it differs in the way the data are stored.
-HyperSpy supports importing images, EDS spectrum and EDS spectrum image.
-For spectrum image, individual frame or individual EDS detector can be imported, however selecting these option will generate very large dataset.
+HyperSpy supports importing images, EDS spectrum and EDS spectrum stream.
+For spectrum strean, individual frame or individual EDS detector can be imported, however selecting these option will generate very large dataset.
 Therefore, the default is to import the sum over all frame and over all detectors.
 Alternatively, a specific frame range can be choosen -see the :ref:`Extra-loading-arguments-fei-emd` section below.
+On top of the EDS spectrum stream, FEI emd file also contains a spectrum image dataset which is a proprietary format used by Velox and is not supported by HyperSpy.
+It is possible that a file has been pruned when saving with Velox in order to reduce its size (not default), which means that the spectrum stream is lost and can't be recovered.
 Loading a spectrum image is slow if `numba <http://numba.pydata.org/>`_ is not installed.